Various Hammonds and Leslies I used to own, or maybe still do.

 251 crossover cap replacement

 While I had the back off the 251 for other work, I though I should replace the crossover caps in there.
-A quick search on the web came up with this page with some details (145/147/122/251 are all the same).
+A quick search on the web came up with

 So I bought two "ANSAR SUPERSOUND Polypropylene Audio Capacitors" - an 8uF and a 12uF, which was I felt close enough to the original 7.8uF and 12.5uF values.
 Replacing the old unit in the crossover was trivial.